Skip to main content

 Identifying which survey links are accessed enables us to judge the effectiveness of our online communications

-Around 70% of online surveys were accessed via email links and 30% via SMS links
+Approximately 70% of online surveys were accessed via email links and 30% via SMS links

-Start mode, partial completion mode, completion mode
+Start mode, first question completion mode, partial completion mode, completion mode

 Enables us to view how graduates interact with our concurrent mixed mode survey

-60% of our surveys are completed via CATI and 40% online
+Around 60% of our surveys are completed via CATI and 40% online

 Status markers including whether the graduate has answered part, the minimum requirements or all of the survey